Aaron Chapman (politician)

-Chapman was elected the member of Parliament for Whitby for four successive parliaments.
+Chapman was elected as the member of Parliament for Whitby for four successive parliaments.
 He later served as a magistrate in Middlesex and as an Elder Brother of Trinity House, the maritime charity.
-He also served as a trustee of Ramsgate Harbour, and as a director of the Hudson's Bay Company.
+He also served as a trustee of Ramsgate Harbour and as a director of the Hudson's Bay Company.

-In 1825 he was a director of the New Zealand Company, a venture chaired by the wealthy John George Lambton, Whig MP (and later 1st Earl of Durham), that made the first attempt to colonise New Zealand.
+In 1825, he was a director of the New Zealand Company, a venture chaired by the wealthy John George Lambton, a Whig MP (and later 1st Earl of Durham), which made the first attempt to colonise New Zealand.

 He married Elizabeth (née Barker) on 2 June 1796.
 The couple had four sons and two daughters.
 Their third son, Edward, served as a director of the Bank of England.

 Chapman died at his home in Highbury Park, London, and was interred in Hornsey, Middlesex (now north London).